zero-to-mastery/resources/WebDesignLearningResources.md

 * [Grid Garden](https://cssgridgarden.com/): A fun in-browser game to help teach the powerful, complex CSS grid layout method.

+* [Inside Design](https://www.invisionapp.com/inside-design/): Invision, one of the most prolific and wildly successful design company in the world – whose products/workflow are used by companies like Airbnb, Amazon, HBO, Netflix, Slack, Starbucks and Uber – offers free design resources and perspectives in their blog, **Inside Design**.
+They are also hiring for those interested.

 * [Learn UI Design Blog](https://learnui.design/blog/): An interesting blog with Erik Kennedy's down-to-earth personality and years of experience help the reader really understand what makes good UI/UX from a practical perspective.

 * [Material Design](https://material.io/): A collection of guidelines, resources, and tools for web design, all available for free.
 Created by Google.